Cedar Forests and Branches

 Branch Water Sources

-Water collects in large ponds or lakes, being surrounded by cedar and pine trees.
-Historically in the pinelands, where ever there was a large pond or lake, there was a cedar forest.
+Water collects in large ponds or lakes, surrounded by cedar and pine trees.
+In the pinelands, wherever there is a large pond or lake, there is a cedar forest.
 They are scattered throughout the pine barrens and pinelands.
 The ponds source the water that is needed for the cedar forests and their ecosystems.
-The water gets distributed through streams within the pond system and channeled into a network of canals, sourcing the forest with water.
+The water gets distributed through streams within the pond system and channeled into a network of canals, supplying the forest with water.
 A natural slope allows water to move throughout the branch.

 Pond for water source